thomas-iniguez-visioli/stable-diffusion-webui-amdgpu/README.md

-# Stable Diffusion web UI with more backends
+# Stable Diffusion web UI for AMDGPUs

 A web interface for Stable Diffusion, implemented using Gradio library.